A flitch beam or a flitched beam is a composite beam used in the construction of houses, decks, and others, they are mainly wood frame structures.

 - Flitch beams are much stronger than wood alone.

-- These beam requires much less depth than wood beams of the identical strength.
+- This beam requires much less depth than wood beams of identical strength.

-- They are much lighter than steel beams of the identical size.
+- They are much lighter than steel beams of identical size.

 - They will still be positioned in the rest of the wood structure.

-- Flitch beams can also be made from existing in-situ joists or beams allowing easy renovation.
+- These beams can also be made from existing in-situ joists or beams allowing easy renovation.

 Disadvantages of flitch beam: